We’re all familiar with threads,

 What’s next

 We are currently expanding our R&D efforts to explore new color possibilities through marine-based natural dyes, and to investigate how marine biomass can deliver rich, durable, and responsible coloration.
-In parallel, we are developing next-generation functional coatings, designed to enhance textile performance while remaining aligned with our material philosophy.
+In parallel, we are developing dope-dyed versions, integrating color directly into the fiber during production to achieve long-lasting colorfastness, as well as enhanced resistance to heat and light, while remaining fully aligned with our material philosophy.

 Petri dishes with natural dyes experiments